Your basket is currently empty!

 In conclusion, effective communication and family meetings are essential in navigating the challenges of Alzheimer’s care.

-Research indicates that over 16 million Americans provide unpaid care for individuals with Alzheimer’s or other dementias (Alzheimer’s Association, 2020).
+Research indicates that over 11 million Americans provide unpaid care for individuals with Alzheimer’s or other dementias, contributing an estimated 18.4 billion hours of care valued at nearly $350 billion annually.

 Having a deep understanding, empathy towards patients and their families, and extensive knowledge can greatly improve the difficulties associated with Alzheimer’s disease.